Book of Origins

 - II Timothy 3:16

-Thus Genesis is important but some books contain information that helps us understand other parts of the Bible and thus are foundational.
+Thus, Genesis is important but some books contain information that helps us understand other parts of the Bible and thus are foundational.

 In the New Testament, the gospels and the book of Acts are such books.
-In the Old Testament no other book is more fundamental to understanding not only the Old Testament but the New Testament and the rest of human history and condition as the book of Genesis.
+In the Old Testament no other book is more fundamental to understanding not only the Old Testament but the New Testament, and the rest of human history and condition, as the book of Genesis.

 The reason for this is that Genesis is the book which contains the vital information concerning the origin of all things and therefore the meaning of all things.
-These things would not be accessible to us if God had not revealed and preserved them in the book of Genesis (which means Origins).
+These "origins" would not be accessible to us if God had not revealed and preserved them in the book of Genesis (which means Origins).

 The "Origins" of Genesis

 The book of Genesis describes in detail 14 origins that cover the beginning of time to the formation of a people to carry out God's plan of salvation.
-These origins are the foundations from which we can understand our societies as well as our environment and spiritual conditions:
+These origins are the foundations from which we can understand our societies as well as our environment and spiritual condition:

 1. Origin of the universe